 About the project

-What this registry is, and isn't
+What this is, and isn't

 What this is